jdockerty/dnd/README.md

 _TODO:_

 - Failure detection, currently a node is not considered unhealthy if it goes away, UDP packets are simply sent into the void.
-- Consistent hashing (mentioned above)
+- Consistent hashing (mentioned above).
+- Key deletion.

 ## How it works